Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 And as you can read in this update from my colleague Rowan Gavin at Better Media (which I co-founded), we're already cooking up a guide to creating Local Community Media Co-ops!

-On the Media Co-ops front, check out another website I've created in the past fornight (one of many, as you'll have noticed/ or shall see): Bridport.Media
+On the Media Co-ops front, check out another website I've created in the past fortnight (one of many, as you'll have noticed/ or shall see): Bridport.Media

 Join the Fediverse!